Return to Blog

 Want the official instructions?
 Below are the instructions directly from the FAA website.
 Or better yet... here's the FAA's "Visual" pdf.

-Below are the FAA's Instructions for Applying for a Part 137 UAS Certificate
+Applying for a Part 137 UAS Certificate

 There’s a new streamlined process for those applying for a Part 137 UAS certificate.
 This allows the FAA to streamline both the Part 137 agricultural UAS certification and the drone exemption process for visual line of sight (VLOS) operations conducted within the altitude and airspeed limitations stipulated by the exemption.